FabLabGharbiya/fabzero/readme.md

 https://www.facebook.com/fablab.gharbiya

-    when i connect device it will be shown on Dev>usb>ip... list camm dile content cat file.camm : this means i send the file to the screen i can change the op to the machine cat file.cam > /dev/usb/ip0 i can put the command direct in the fabmodulas to do list can be made inside my repository, in project tab i create new project and choose from template basic kanban i can made labels for each note if i have a problem i should depug it
+ to do list can be made inside my repository, in project tab i create new project and choose from template basic kanban i can made labels for each note if i have a problem i should depug it